Title: Soccer Video System and Analysis Project

 The evolution of sports video technology and analysis has developed to the point of being able to use Artificial Intelligence (AI) to track a ball and the flow of a game—in this case, soccer—without a camera operator.
 This project helped fund the Spiideo Virtual Panoramatechnology camera system in support of the men’s and women’s soccer programs, impacting coaching staff and 60+ student-athletes between both teams.

 Between the size of the field and the speed of the game, soccer can be an extremely difficult sport to film.
 Therefore, the teams’ previous game video was limited in its quality and quantity, putting them at a competitive disadvantage.
 They had to rely on manual recordings, and video could not be viewed in real-time, so technical and tactical analysis was delayed and less impactful.
-Through support from the Hahn Teaching with Technology Program, the teams are now proud owners and super-users of a fixed camera system installed at the main soccer field as well as a mobile unit that travels between the practice field and away games.
-The Spiideo panoramic camera system has literally been a game-changer for the teams.
+Through support from the Hahn Teaching with Technology Program, the teams will soon be proud owners of a fixed camera system installed at the main soccer field as well as a mobile unit that travels between the practice field and away games.